What to Know About Surgery and Other Procedures for Liver Cancer

-A liver transplant is an option for people with liver cancer who have a few small tumors that cannot be totally removed, and sometimes for patients with liver cirrhosis who cannot otherwise undergo tumor resection.
+A liver transplant is the best option for liver cancer.
+It is an option for people with liver cancer who have a few small tumors that can be totally removed with the liver transplant, and sometimes for patients with liver cirrhosis with more advanced disease who cannot otherwise undergo tumor resection.
 A transplant is best if you are otherwise in good health and have no tumor outside your liver.
 Unfortunately, there is a shortage of livers.
 There are also side effects to both the surgery and the antirejection drugs you need after a transplant.
 Plus, the tumor may return after a transplant.
 These problems make liver transplant a limited option.

 The possible side effects from a liver transplant are similar to those for a liver resection and can be serious.
 People who get a liver transplant must also take medicines to lower the risk that the body will reject the new organ.
 These medicines can weaken the immune system, raising a person's risk for serious infections.
 They may have other side effects as well.